 What’s the deal?
 Basically a jazz club – but with craft beer.

-What to drink: A Saison Dupont beer.
+What should I drink?
+A Saison Dupont beer.

 La Fine Mousse is run by a team of ‘bièreologues’ who man the 20 or so taps, offering a plethora of artisanal beers from France, Belgium, Norway and England.
 There are tasting notes on the menu, or you can leave yourself in the capable hands of the staff to help choose from the range that stretches from 5 to 10 percent strength.
 A major plus is the quality jazz programme: double bass/guitar and piano duos provide an unobtrusive backdrop to the hum of the eclectic clientele.